Knitting needles in the process of picking up stitches along a shaped edge

 Training is available from:

-The Tech Editor Hub – a collective of expertise featuring tech editing AND grading courses, including A Masterclass in Grading, which is run by Julie Robinson (IG @julieatwork), Melissa Metzbower and Sarah Walworth;
+The Tech Editor Hub – a collective of expertise featuring tech editing AND grading courses, including A Masterclass in Grading, which is taught by Julie Robinson (IG @julieatwork), Melissa Metzbower and Sarah Walworth;

 Sizing Knitwear Patterns by Faina Goberstein – this is a Craftsy course